 Protected areas can be defined as "a clearly defined geographical space, recognised, dedicated and managed, through legal or other effective means, to achieve the long term conservation of nature with associated ecosystem services and cultural values" (IUCN).
-This definition includes features from iconic National Parks down to local conservation easements.
-But just as we can envision Yellowstone National Park as a protected area, protected areas also exist in the ocean and coastal environments, where they are referred to as marine protected areas (MPAs).
+This definition includes features from iconic National Parks down to local arboretums or land trusts in your own backyard.
+But just as Yellowstone National Park can be viewed as a protected area, protected areas also exist in the ocean and coastal environments, where they are referred to as marine protected areas (MPAs).

 MPAs are among the most popular and flexible tools for marine conservation, with the potential to help marine ecosystems recover, remain intact (if healthy), and build resilience to impacts from climate change.
-The United Nations Sustainable Development Goals (SDG 14.5) aim to protect 10% of the ocean by the year 2020, with some organizations advocating for expanding this to up to 30% or more by 2030.
-However, we remain a far cry from these targets.
-Optimistically, 7% of the ocean is currently protected by MPAs, and the majority of MPAs are believed to be ineffective due to insufficient staff and budgetary capacity.
-My research is dedicated to better understanding MPA finance in order to directly address these challenges.
+Now protecting 8% of the ocean, over 100 countries around the world have advocated to protect 30% of the ocean or more by 2030.
+Yet the majority of MPAs are believed to be ineffective often due to insufficient staff and budgetary capacity.
+John's work is dedicated to improving the financial sustainability of MPAs around the world in order to directly address these challenges.

 Copyright © 2020 John Bohorquez - All Rights Reserved.